 - A completed application for admission to the A-State Graduate Programs (or to the Office of International Programs for international students).
 Forms are available directly from Graduate Admissions and Office of International Programs. - One copy of official transcripts of all previous undergraduate and graduate coursework attempted, to be sent directly from the institution(s) previously attended.
-Graduate Admissions will compute the graduate GPA by counting all graduate courses completed, including any repeated courses.
+Graduate Admissions will compute the graduate GPA by counting all graduate courses completed.

-- 3. Three letters of recommendation, to be reviewed by the Molecular Biosciences Program Committee. - 4.
+- including any repeated courses. - Three letters of recommendation, to be reviewed by the Molecular Biosciences Program Committee - 4.
 A personal statement (maximum of two pages) describing the student's academic and research goals.
 Applicants are encouraged to identify areas of research interest as well as possible research mentors within the faculty of the Molecular Biosciences Program. - 5.
 Graduate Record Examination (GRE) scores for the Verbal, Analytical and Quantitative tests.
 Scores from the Graduate Record Examiniation showing a score of 150 on both the verbal and quantitative tests or a combined score of 1000 on the verbal and quantitative sections for scores that used the old scoring system are the minimum requirements.
 Although not required, scores from an advanced test related to Molecular Biosciences may increase a candidate's chance for admission. - 6.
 A current copy of curriculum vitae. - 7.
 A \$50 nonrefundable application fee.
+This can be paid online as part of the application or a check can be mailed to the A-State Treaurer's Office with the applicant's name and date of birth in the memo line.
 Checks must be made payable to Arkansas State University.
 If applications are received without payment, Graduate Admissions will hold all materials and notify the applicants that no action will be taken until payment is received.
 International students may use a check or an International Postal Money Order to remit payment in U.S. currency. - 8.
 International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not their native language.